Necron3574/Necron3574.github.io/pages/aspire24.md

 Now, we write the WORST thing your Gremlin tells you on a piece of paper.
 Write down your name,contact, Gremlins name and then hold the paper in the air.

 Then at the count of 3 - we all crush this piece of paper and throw it across the room while yelling our counter statements.
 The release of energy with this felt amazing.
-After throwing our paper ball, we have to collect someone else's and check-in with them 2 months later on how they are doing with their inner critcism.
+After throwing our paper ball, we have to collect someone else's and check-in with them 2 months later on how they are doing with their inner criticism.

 With this exercise we came to the end of the day.
 I found this exercise to be really powerful as it teaches us a technique to not just deal with inner criticism but attack it.